 Staff will recommend a \$50 penalty per statement but with no maximum.
-No violation recommendation if it appears that there was little or no activity in a statement.
+No violation will be recommended if it appears that there was little or no activity in a statement.

 F. CASH VIOLATIONS

 F1.
 Maintaining a Petty Cash Fund Greater than \$500.